DynamoDS/RefineryPrimer/03-hello-project-refinery/03-01_installing-project-refinery.md

 ## The Refinery Community

 After signing up for the Beta you will be presented with an overview of the Refinery community.
-From here you can:
+From here you can do the following:

-* access detailed instructions on getting started and installation
+* Access detailed instructions on getting started and installation.
-* access demo/sample files
+* Access demo/sample files.
-* access further learning resources
+* Access further learning resources.
-* provide feedback and ask questions to the Refinery development team
+* Provide feedback and ask questions to the Refinery development team.
-* discuss and collaborate with fellow Refinery community members
+* Discuss and collaborate with fellow Refinery community members.

 Any new releases of Refinery will be available to download and install from this location too.